onierstrasz/onierstrasz.github.io/_pages/about.md

 # News

+My YOW!
+2024 tech talk on applying Moldable Development patterns for legacy modernization is now [available on YouTube](https://youtu.be/F_-z0aC7Pnk).

 [Moldable Development Patterns](/publication/2024-07-03-Nier24a-MoldableDevelopmentPatterns) are a collection of mutually supporting patterns that explain how moldable development works in practice.
 The [arXiv preprint](https://arxiv.org/abs/2409.18811) is now available.

 [Moldable Exceptions](/publication/2024-10-23-Chis24a-MoldableExceptions) are a lightweight mechanism to adapt a debugger‘s interface based on contextual information provided by a raised exception.